 With the generous support of a number of donors and private foundations we have taken aggressive steps to support this vulnerable population through programs that strengthen educational opportunities, employment, housing options, health care, and personal and community relationships.
 We are working to help youth enter and remain in college, learn to seek and secure employment, provide stable housing, and contribute positively to their communities. .

-Vicki Murphy, Chief Advancement Officer & Director of Transitional Youth Services
+Vicki Murphy, Chief Operating Officer & Director of Transitional Youth Services

 Phone: (805) 366-4010